2021 Campaign Platform

 This would mean that when an owner sells a property with rental units, the first opportunity to buy would go to the tenants already living there.
 Tenants can form co-ops and purchase the homes they rent together; immediately stabilizing the neighborhood, preventing displacement, slowing gentrification, increasing homeownership, and helping to nurture the sense of community here in Somerville.

 It doesn't hurt the seller in any way–and it doesn't cost the city a dime.
 It has worked in cities like Washington D.C. and it can work here in Somerville.
+And it already has - we created a ROFR in the Condo Conversion Law created in my first term, the strongest in the entire state.

 Community Land Trusts